mathstudent97/WebAppsInR/README.md

 [3_WebApp](https://vernamariemaullon97.shinyapps.io/toPlayGolf_basedOnWeather/)

-Note: The files not within folders are rough drafts regarding the apps.
+NOTE: The files not within folders are rough drafts regarding the apps.